rjgleave/common/cloudformation/README.md

 	- Use a linter.
 Whatever you use, make sure it also checks for syntax errors.
 	- Consider using two-space indents to reduce line wrapping.
 - Review IAM resources.
 If you include IAM resources, follow the standard security advice of granting least privilege (granting only the permissions required to do a task).
-- Remove secrets/credentials from your template.
-You might hardcode credentials or secrets in your template when you're testing.
-Don't forget to remove them before submitting your template.
-You can use this tool to help you scrub secrets: [https://github.com/awslabs/git-secrets](https://github.com/awslabs/git-secrets).
+- Never put secrets/credentials in your template.
+You can use this tool to help you check for secrets: [https://github.com/awslabs/git-secrets](https://github.com/awslabs/git-secrets).
 - Add your template to the correct folder so that others can discover it.
-If your template demonstrates a particular service, add it to the Services folder.
+If your template demonstrates a particular single service, add it to the Services folder.
 If it uses multiple services to address a particular use case, add it to the Solutions folder.

-When your template is ready, submit a pull request.
-A member of the SAE organization will review your request and might suggest changes.
-We review templates to check for general security issues, but we won't test or maintain them.
-If we don't get back to you within a week of your submission, use your pull request to send us a message.
+Always follow the naming conventions and guidelines outlined in the CITCO Confluence site (see Cloudformation Standards, Guidelines and Best Practices)

 ## Additional Resources
 In the *AWS CloudFormation User Guide*, you can view more information about the following topics: